ICPC-TUM/website/content/icpc/during.md

 Time at the only computer is precious.
 Thus, before you start to implement anything, make up a clear plan of what you are trying to implement.
 If you think you can solve a problem within a few minutes, just let one of you grab the computer and implement it, while the others start thinking about other, more difficult problems.
-For harder problems it may make sense to write down pseudocode and work out the algorithm from there.
+For harder problems it might make sense to write down pseudocode and work out the algorithm from there.

 ## Debugging

 If you have an almost working solution that seems to have a bug, print your source code.
 According to our experience, debugging using pen and paper is a valid technique and saves valuable time at the computer.
-If you still can not find it, try to explain your code to someone.
+If you still cannot find it, try to explain your code to someone.
 This can be either a teammember or even the wall.
 Just try to put your algorithm into words.
 (Of course a teammate is even better - time has shown that teammates find more bugs, on average, than walls) This has proven a massive help when there is a logical flaw in your algorithm.